The Sri Guru Granth Sahib (SGGS) asserts that each Jeeva’s life (each individual’s life) in itself is akin to a game (‘ਖੇਲ’ =Khel, ‘ਖੇਡ’ = Khed…).

 Opposing players in the game of life

-Every game has contending teams, players, forces, etc. It’s also true with the game of life.
+Every game or battle has contending teams, players, forces, etc. It’s also true with the game or battle of life.

-As the Gurbani indicates, the players of the opposing team are lust, anger, greed, attachment, pride (and countless variations such as stubborn mindedness, enviousness, falsehood, selfishness, slandering, and so on).
+In the game or battle of life, forces or players of the opposing team are lust, anger, greed, attachment, pride (and their countless variations such as stubborn mindedness, enviousness, falsehood, selfishness, slandering, and so on).

 - ਪੰਚ ਬਿਕਾਰ ਮਨ ਮਹਿ ਬਸੇ ਰਾਚੇ ਮਾਇਆ ਸੰਗਿ ॥: The five Bikaar (i.e., lust, anger, greed etc.) dwell in the mind of one who is engrossed in Maya (sggs 297).